Abdolreza Ansari: Later years, personal life and death

 Ansari left Iran after the regime change in 1979 and settled in Paris, France.
 He was one of the founding trustees of the Persia Education Foundation based in Paris.
-In 2016 he published a book entitled The Shah’s Iran - Rise and Fall Conversations with an Insider of which English edition was printed by I.B.
+In 2016 he published a book entitled The Shah’s Iran - Rise and Fall Conversations with an Insider of which the English edition was printed by I.B.
 Tauris.

 Ansari was married and had three children: Nazanin, Ketayoun and Mohammad Reza.
 He died in Paris in December 2020.